Achieving Optimal Health Through Nourishing Traditional Diets

 Sally Fallon Morell is founding president of The Weston A. Price Foundation (westonaprice.org), a non-profit nutrition education foundation dedicated to returning nutrient-dense food to American tables.
 She is also the founder of A Campaign for Real Milk (realmilk.com), which has as its goal universal access to clean raw milk from pasture-fed animals.
 She is the author of the best-selling cookbook Nourishing Traditions (with Mary G. Enig, PhD); The Nourishing Traditions Book of Baby & Child Care (with Thomas S. Cowan, MD); Nourishing Broth (with Kaayla T. Daniel, PhD, CCN); and Nourishing Fats.
 Visit her blog at nourishingtraditions.com.

 Some of our ancestors relied on animal fats, properly prepared whole grains, enzyme rich foods and nourishing bone broths.
-Sally Fallon Morell, author of Nourishing Traditions, explains the nutritional benefits of these foods in this fascinating courses.
+Sally Fallon Morell, author of Nourishing Traditions, explains the nutritional benefits of these foods in this fascinating course.

 Beginning with a presentation of Dr. Weston Price’s unforgettable photographs of healthy traditional peoples, Sally explains the underlying factors in a variety of traditional diets that conferred beauty, strength, and disease prevention.